Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 ### Components of an Operating System

-- **Operating system** The whole package that manages our computer's resources and lets us interact with it.
+- **Operating system:** The whole package that manages our computer's resources and lets us interact with it.

 - There are two main parts to an operating system: the **kernel** and the **user space**.
   - The **kernel** is the main core of an operating system: